vMohammad24/luna-plugins/README.md

 Uses [Google Translate](https://translate.google.com/) to translate lyrics into your preferred language.

 ### @vmohammad/noTrack

 Disables Tidal's tracking features, such as Sentry and event-batch requests to enhance user privacy.

+### @vmohammad/mpv

+Integrates [mpv](https://mpv.io/) as an external player for Tidal, allowing for enhanced audio playback options including audio exclusivity on Linux.

 ## Usage